-At GoggledeGoox I place a lot of importance of the value of a comment and occasionally one comes along that is the genuine opinion of its author, but flies in the face common best practices. this then calls for some research to be performed to clarify the situation.
+At GoggledeGoox we value reader comments.
+Occasionally one comes along that is the genuine opinion of its author.
+However, it flies in the face common best practices.
+Such is the case here, discussing the value of the link.
+This then demands research to clarify the situation.

 “Search engines no longer place values on links like they did — this hasn’t been true since about 2003.” from a comment on The Purpose of Reblogging.

-This caused me to re-investigate the whole question of whether links add value to either an individual blog post or the whole site.
+This caused me to re-investigate this question.
+Do links add value to either an individual blog post or the entire site.
 Finding a practical answer to this question is important because there are millions of posts created on blogs and general writing websites each and every day.
 First let’s be clear for any website there are three types of possible links:

 - Internal links, cross referencing to another part of the website.